Best Arm Identification with Contextual Information under a Small Gap: Introduction

+In both settings of BAI with a fixed budget and fixed confidence, strategies using contextual information have not been sufficiently explored.
+In BAI with fixed confidence, recent studies have proposed the use of contextual information to identify a treatment arm with the highest expected reward marginalized over contextual information \citep{Kato2021Role,Russac2021}.

-In BAI, there is another setting called BAI with fixed confidence, where the goal is to stop an adaptive experiment as soon as possible when the best treatment can be recommended with a certain confidence.
-In both settings of BAI with a fixed budget and confidence, there are few studies using contextual information.
-However, similar problems are frequently considered in the studies of causal inference, which mainly discuss the efficient estimation of causal parameters the gap between expected outcomes of two treatment arms marginalized over the covariate distribution \citep{Laan2008TheCA,Hahn2011}, rather than BAI.
+Related problems have been frequently considered in studies of causal inference, which mainly discuss the efficient estimation of causal parameters such as the gap between expected outcomes of two treatment arms marginalized over the covariate (contextual) distribution \citep{Laan2008TheCA,Hahn2011,Meehan2020,Kato2020adaptive}, rather than BAI.
 The gap is also called the average treatment effect (ATE) in this literature \citep{imbens_rubin_2015}.
-According to their results, even if the covariates are marginalized, the variance of the estimator can be reduced with the help of covariate information.
-In BAI with fixed confidence, several recent studies have proposed the use of contextual information to identify a treatment arm with the highest expected reward marginalized over the contextual information \citep{Kato2021Role,Russac2021}.
-These studies are also based on a similar motivation to causal inference literature.
-In this study, we also follow the motivation and consider BAI with a fixed budget to identify the best treatment arm marginalized over the contextual information.
-To the best of our knowledge, our study is the first to consider BAI with contextual information in the fixed-budget setting.
+In efficient ATE estimation with an adaptive experiment, the asymptotic variance of the estimator can be reduced with the help of covariate information.